, ,

 Assessing wheeze and cough

 The toddler or child will start coughing when suffering from a cold.
 The cough will sound slightly moist and initially breathing will be unaffected.
 However in some instances there will be shortness of breath.
 This is assessed by carefully watching the breathing.
 Assess the effort involved in breathing and use exercise as an analogy.
-So a mild increase in chest movement is similar to someone walking, moderate is how someone’s breathing looks when jogging, and severe is what someone looks like who has just been sprinting.
+So a mild increase in chest movement is similar to someone walking, moderate is how someone’s breathing looks when jogging and severe is what someone looks like who has just been sprinting.
 The table below summarises this.

 How to assess and manage wheeze